Lesnoy Dozor

-Lesnoy Dozor (Russian: Лесной Дозор, literally, “Forest Watch”) is a project for the online and offline observation of wooded areas and early detection of forest fires.
-The project was supported by the Russian "Silicon Valley", the Skolkovo innovation center, 10 scientific start-ups worked on the program.
+Lesnoy Dozor (Russian: Лесной Дозор, literally, "Forest Watch") is a project for the online and offline observation of wooded areas and early detection of forest fires.
+The project was supported by the Russian "Silicon Valley", the Skolkovo innovation center, and Rostec.
+10 scientific start-ups worked on the program.

 The system was developed and implemented by DiSiCon LLC – a scientific company.

 Architecture

 Various types of sensors (video and infrared cameras, thermal observation devices, etc.) are placed on towers (fire detection or mobile radio towers) with a power supply.
 They are controlled via the Internet and provide rotation, digital zoom and videotape recording.
 One operator can control about 10 sensors.

 Recognition

 On 7 July 2011 the system was presented to Russian President Dmitry Medvedev at an international educational forum Seliger, who gave his official support.
 The system covers 20 regions of Russia.